keithrbennett/rock_books/README.md

 ### Journals

-Journals are used to record transactions of, for example:
+Journals (also referred to as _documents_ by this application) are used to record transactions of, for example:

 * cash disbursements (expenditures for a single checking account)
 * cash receipts (funds coming into a single checking account)